 - How can we ensure access to food, shelter, and other human needs?

 - How will technology change our world?

 - What role does religion play in the world community?

-Can GLI Fellows who are also Honors students combine the GLI capstone project and the Honors College senior project?
+Can Franke GLI Fellows who are also Honors students combine the Franke GLI capstone project and the Honors College senior project?

-The summers before and after junior year are great options for students.
-GLI Fellows who wish to study abroad during their sophomore or senior year will need to meet with Jeanne Loftus to discuss their 4-year academic plan.
+The summers before and after the third year are great options for students.
+Franke GLI Fellows who wish to complete their Beyond the Classroom experience during their second or fourth year will need to meet with a Franke GLI staff member to discuss their 4-year academic plan.

 You can contact the following people for more information:

 - Jeanne Loftus: Jeanne.Loftus@mso.umt.edu